vogtalex/mnist_gui/README.md

+Readme is currently out of date and will be updated later.

 # MNIST and CIFAR GUI With Visualizations

 Interactive GUI that displays visualizations to aid a user in making decisions on adversarial perturbed images.